 At first I tried HyperV but in the end I passed up on it.
 One of the big things for me in terms of virtualization is that I want to be able to take a VM I’ve built on my laptop/new virtualization rig (vRig henceforth) and move them between the two machines.
 With HyperV, technically this is possible in combination with VirtualPC, but VPC leaves a LOT to be desired.
 I use VMWare Workstation on my laptop which kicks the pants of VPC 2007 IMHO.
 The three biggest factors to me about Workstation > VPC:

 - Performance: VMWare Workstation 6 is just faster than VPC, hands down.

 - Snapshots: If you’re a VPC guy, you know how you can do save state?
 Think the same thing, except you don’t have to shut down and you can do multiple.
-You can see this in a previous post of mine here.

 - 64-bit: VPC can’t do 64-bit hosts so if I want to move VM’s between my vRig and laptop, they have to be 32-bit only.
 I’m 100% 64-bit these days (just installed Vista x64 in the last week as well).